Albert Lea, Minnesota: Sports

 The Albert Lea Thunder was a junior hockey team that played at Albert Lea Ice Arena and was a member of the North American Hockey League.
 The team operated for two seasons in 2008–10 and folded due to financial difficulties.
 On May 11, 2010, it was reported that the team had found new owners and would relocate to Texas for the 2010–11 season.
 Its roster was sold to the expansion Amarillo, Texas, franchise the Amarillo Bulls on May 26, 2010.

 Government

 Albert Lea's city hall is at 221 East Clark St. Albert Lea is in Minnesota's 1st congressional district, represented by Brad Finstad, a Republican from New Ulm.
-It is in Minnesota State Senate District 27, represented by State Senator Gene Dornink, a Republican from Hayfield, and in Minnesota's House District 27A, represented by Peggy Bennett, a Republican.
+It is in Minnesota State Senate District 23, represented by State Senator Gene Dornink, a Republican from Brownsdale, and in Minnesota's House District 23A, represented by Peggy Bennett, a Republican.